smonev/mblrdr/README.md

-mblrdr - a mobile rss reader
+mblrdr - a rss reader for your mobile
 ======

 Intended Use
 ======

 > RSS is best for following a large number of infrequently updated
-> sites: sites thatyou’d never remember to check every day because they
+> sites: sites that you’d never remember to check every day because they
-> only post occasionally, and that your social-network friends won’t
+> only post occasionally
-> reliably find or link to.

 http://www.marco.org/2013/03/26/power-of-rss